3 Facts About Ocala’s Horses We Bet You Didn’t Know

 Fact #1 - Ocala/Marion County is Home to More Than 1,200 Horse Farms

-Visitors to this scenic destination have a wide range of opportunities to meet and greet horses on guided horse farm tours, enjoy fun and informative carriage rides from the expert guides at Horse Country Carriage Co. and Tours, or hop in the saddle themselves with Cactus Jack’s Trail Rides on the Cross Florida Greenway Trail.
+Visitors to this scenic destination have a wide range of opportunities to meet and greet horses on guided horse farm tours or hop in the saddle themselves with Cactus Jack’s Trail Rides on the Cross Florida Greenway Trail.
 Whether you’re an expert rider, a beginner, or even a saddle-shy observer, there’s something for everyone to enjoy and experience in Ocala/Marion County.